 He shared marijuana news with me, articles with me, and talked to me about the patients his clinic helped.
 I started to listen but still wasn’t totally convinced the business was legit.
 Cannabis and marijuana were “dirty words” and the that kind of business just wasn’t for me.
 I worked in the vanilla corporate world – I can’t ruin my reputation!

 Speaking to a trusted friend one day, I mentioned that I may be interested in the industry.
-A few weeks later, I opened my Professional Services Company and announced it on Facebook.
+A few weeks later, I opened my consulting company and announced it on Facebook.
 A big shoutout to the Facebook newsfeed, my post appeared in the right where a medical marijuana business attorney saw my post.
 He asked for a referral from our mutual friend and BOOM – I’m in his office interviewing to write Business Plans for the Cannabis Industry.
 He was looking for someone with practical business experience to write the plans.
 I figured, let me write a few, and see if it’s for me.